Nebraska Revised Statute 76-542

-The board shall adopt and promulgate rules and regulations necessary to establish the experience standards and administer the examination required for registered abstracters.
+The board shall adopt and promulgate rules and regulations necessary to administer the examination required for registered abstracters.

 "Preparing written reports of title to real property" constitutes the "business of abstracting" for purposes of the Abstracters Act only when done in exchange for a fee or other valuable consideration.
 So construed, the Abstracters Act is not unconstitutionally overbroad on its face.
 State v.
 Rabourn, 269 Neb.
 499, 693 N.W.2d 291 (2005).